-This book in the Inspector Morse series generally sees little love either critics or fans – and was changed greatly when adapted for TV (even the title, to ‘The Last Enemy’).
+This book in the Inspector Morse series generally sees little love from either critics or fans – and was changed greatly when adapted for TV (even the title, to ‘The Last Enemy’).
 Is this a book that is worth reclaiming?

 “Morse was his hero, and always would be.
 But even heroes had their momentary weaknesses, as Lewis had so often learned.”

 We begin, very unusually, with a sequence set in the past – specifically, 1942 and the desert campaign at El Alamein when three of the main characters in the story were soldiers.
 After this prologue, we rejoin the then present day of the early 1980s.
 Our protagonist, Chief Inspector Morse, is now aged 52 and starting to feel the wear and tear of his lifestyle so it attempting to lay off the booze and nicotine, but without much success.
 He and Sergeant Lewis are called in when a dismembered corpse is fished out of the river – the head, arms and legs and have all been hacked off, making identification virtually impossible.
-But Morse things it may well be linked to the unexpected absence of a don from Lonsdale, Dr Browne-Smith, who not only served during the El Alamein campaign but was also one of the Inspector’s professors when he was studying at Oxford.
+But Morse thinks it may well be linked to the unexpected absence of a don from Lonsdale, Dr Browne-Smith, who not only served during the El Alamein campaign but was also one of the Inspector’s professors when he was studying at Oxford.
 But is it really his body?
 And what links his disappearance with a furniture removal firm and a high-class brothel?
 And what of the letter found in the pocket of the trousers found on the cadaver, which lead to a topless bar in Soho?
 Before the book has finished, all answers will be found together with the missing parts of the body – as well as another four dead men!.

 So how does this novel hold up?

 “Aren’t you making it all a bit too complicated?”